 It is worth reiterating before we go any further that Blades and it’s progeny are really best played as a campaign.
 You can run one shots for sure but the games only shine when played as a series.

-Unlike the crews in Blades ships have their own stats in S&V meaning that when it comes to piloting your ship through a firestorm it can lend its muscle to determining how that comes out.
+Unlike the crews in Blades in the Dark, ships have their own stats in Scum & Villainy meaning that when it comes to piloting your ship through a firestorm it can lend its muscle to determining how that comes out.
 The final thing ships add are Gambits.
 These are a pool of extra dice that you can add to any roll and any character can use.
 This feels like a really pulpy addition to the game as it makes it much more likely you will succeed at those crucial roles when you are out of resources to pump into getting extra dice.
 It also makes offering Devil’s bargains a little less meaningful, which you may embrace or hate.

 When you get around to crewing your ship each player will be taking up a particular role on board: pilot, mechanic, stitch (doctor but with a pulpier name) etc. but interestingly there is no role such as Captain.
 For our own ship we never really determined who was in charge and that role flipped between players depending on the situtation at hand.
 You may choose to handle that differently and like Blades there are numerous ways you could go about emulating such a situation.